This post may contain affiliate links. Read our disclosure here.

-3. Free visit to the Atlanta Contemporary Art Center
+3. Free visit to Atlanta Contemporary

 MLK Jr. was one of the greatest heroes of the United States of America.
 Visit his tomb and get a tour of where he lived growing up all for free.
 This is a great place to bring the kids to educate them on the Civil Rights movement.